Spider-Man-Web-of-Shadows-Tools/WOS-Model-Blender-Addon/README.md

 The model importer allows multi-file import, through Blender File View, or drag-and-drop.
 It creates a new mesh collection for each model.

-The importer can import the following attributes:
+The importer can import the following:
 - Positions (Basic)
 - Indices (Basic, Triangle Strips converted to Triangle List for Blender to consume)
 - Normals